jamf/NoMAD-2/README.md

 ## Contributing

 Community feedback, participation and code are all greatly encouraged and appreciated.
-NoMAD 1.x was a bit duanting to get into as the code was more than a bit "meandering" plus some other unconventional practices had been used.
+NoMAD 1.x was a bit daunting to get into as the code was more than a bit "meandering" plus some other unconventional practices had been used.
 To help flush out the past, and to make things just generally more sane, that's why we have a brand new repo and a modern code base.

-Feature requests, bugs and other items can be tracked here in this repo, and we promise to be much more organzied about these things this time around.
+Feature requests, bugs and other items can be tracked here in this repo, and we promise to be much more organized about these things this time around.

 ## Current builds